East Mesa Juvenile Detention Facility (EMJDF) - San Diego Co.

 You can support your loved ones at East Mesa Juvenile Detention on InmateAid, if you have any immediate questions contact the facility directly at 619-671-4400.

-The East Mesa Juvenile Detention Facility (EMJDF) - San Diego Co. is a medium to low-security detention center located at 446 Alta Rd San Diego, CA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The East Mesa Juvenile Detention Facility (EMJDF) - San Diego Co. is a medium to low-security detention center located at 446 Alta Rd San Diego, CA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 East Mesa Juvenile Detention Facility (EMJDF), is located in East Otay Mesa, north of Brown Field.
 It has a Board of Corrections maximum capacity of 290.
 EMJDF opened for operation in June 2004.